wu-qing-157/Rogue-Mx/README.md

 + `ASTNode` cannot be separated due to the limitation of `sealed class`
 + `ASTType` is separated from `ASTNode` to prevent an extremely large source file

-#### `llvm.Translator`

-+ currently initialize global variables before the `entry.entry` in `main` function, maybe to add an extra `main` function to initialize global variables and call the actual `main` function
-+ this file is somehow large,
-but currently no plan to separate it

-#### Built-in functions

-+ several implementation of built-in functions may be simplified